twilio/twilio-video.js/COMMON_ISSUES.md

 Chrome 76+ DataTrack incompatibility with 2.X Mobile SDKs in P2P Rooms
 ----------------------------------------------------------------------

 Chrome 76 [added support](https://groups.google.com/forum/#!msg/discuss-webrtc/Y7TIuNbgP8M/UoXP-RuxAwAJ) for a [new SDP format](https://bugs.chromium.org/p/webrtc/issues/detail?id=4612) for data channel negotiation.
 This new SDP format is not compatible with 2.x Android and iOS Video SDKs when used with P2P Rooms.
 In a P2P room, Chrome 76+ Participants and affected mobile SDKs might not be able to subscribe to each other’s data tracks.
-Please refer to the upgrade paths listed in https://github.com/twilio/twilio-video-ios/issues/52 to address this issue.
+Please refer to the upgrade paths listed in [this issue](https://github.com/twilio/twilio-video-ios/issues/52) to address this.

 Firefox Participants are not able to recover media after network interruptions or handoffs
 ------------------------------------------------------------------------------------------